 Want to know more about one of the most talented and intelligent creatures in the animal kingdom?
-In this post you will find some basic information about the African grey parrot.
+Here is some basic information about the African grey parrot.

 What Is An African Grey Parrot?

-African grey is a name used to refer to two medium-sized grey parrots with red tails that are native to Central and West Africa.
-These are known as the Congo African grey (CAG) and the Timneh African grey (TAG).
+African grey refers to two kinds of medium-sized grey parrots with red tails that are native to Central and West Africa.
+They are the Congo African grey (CAG) and the Timneh African grey (TAG).

-Until recently, the Timneh was regarded as a sub-species of the grey parrot but, in 2012, the Timneh was declared a species on its own.
+Until recently, the Timneh was classified as a sub-species of the grey parrot.
+However, since 2012 the Timneh has been classified as a species on its own.

 For those who care about such things, the scientific name of the Congo African grey is Psittacus erithacus, and for the Timneh it is Psittacus timneh.

-African grey parrots are known for their ability to mimic human speech and their intelligence, and are prized companion pets.
+African grey parrots have the ability to mimic human speech.
+They are highly intelligent, and are prized companion pets.

-What Is The Difference Between The Congo And Timneh African Grey?
+What Is The Difference Between The Congo And Timneh?

-For me, the easiest way to tell that a parrot is a Congo African grey is by the black coloring of its beak.
-The Timneh has a lighter horn-colored patch on its upper beak.
+For me, the easiest way to tell that a parrot is a Congo African grey is by the coloring of its beak.
+That’s because it is black, whereas the Timneh has a lighter, horn-colored patch on its upper beak.

 Mimicry – Look Who’s Talking